 (B) Utility Allowances.
 This exhibit, as provided in the Application, must be submitted along with documentation from the source of the utility allowance estimate used in completing the Rent Schedule provided in the Application.
 This exhibit must clearly indicate which utility costs are included in the estimate and must comply with the requirements of §10.614 of this title (relating to Utility Allowances), including deadlines for submission.
 Where the Applicant uses any method that requires Department review, documentation indicating that the requested method has been granted by the Department must be included in the Application.

-(C) Operating Expenses.
+C) Operating Expenses.
 This exhibit, as provided in the Application, must be submitted indicating the anticipated operating expenses associated with the Development.
-Any expenses noted as "other" in any of the categories must be identified.
+Any expenses noted as "other" in any of the categories must include a description.
 "Miscellaneous" or other nondescript designations are not acceptable.

 (D) Rent Schedule.
 This exhibit, as provided in the Application, must indicate the type of Unit designation based on the Unit's rent and income restrictions.
 The rent and utility limits available at the time the Application is submitted should be used to complete this exhibit.
 Gross rents cannot exceed the maximum rent limits unless documentation of project-based rental assistance is provided and rents are consistent with such assistance and applicable legal requirements.
 The unit mix and net rentable square footages must be consistent with the site plan and architectural drawings.
 For Units restricted in connection with Direct Loans, the restricted Units will generally be designated "floating" unless specifically disallowed under the program specific rules.
 For Applications that propose utilizing Direct Loan funds, at least 90% of the Units restricted in connection with the Direct Loan program must be available to households or families whose incomes do not exceed 60% of the Area Median Income.
 For Applications that propose to elect income averaging, Units restricted by any fund source other than housing tax credits must be specifically identified, and all restricted Units, regardless of fund source, must be included in the average calculation.